Title IX and Policy Against Sexual Misconduct

 - The Complainant, Victim/Survivor and Respondent may have an advisor or support person of their choice who is not a fact witness accompany them to any meeting or proceeding related to an alleged violation of this policy.

-- The advisor or support person must comply with all rules and College policies regarding their role.
+- The advisor or support person must comply with all rules and University policies regarding their role.

 - Involvement of an advisor or support person shall not be permitted if it results in undue delay of the meeting or proceeding.

-- The advisor or support person may not participate or contribute to a meeting or proceeding unless invited to participate or contribute by the College employee leading the meeting or proceeding.
+- The advisor or support person may not participate or contribute to a meeting or proceeding unless invited to participate or contribute by the University employee leading the meeting or proceeding.

 - The advisor or support person may not engage in behavior or advocacy that harasses, abuses or intimidates either party, a witness or an individual resolving the complaint.

-- The College may prohibit an advisor or support person from involvement for violations of this policy.
+- The University may prohibit an advisor or support person from involvement for violations of this policy.

 - The Victim/Survivor, Complainant and the Respondent are entitled to simultaneous, written notification of the outcome of the Investigation, including information regarding appeal rights, within 7 days of a decision or sooner if required by State or federal law.